Aareon

-Aareon is a German multinational software company, headquartered in Mainz.
-It is one of Europe's largest provider of software for commercial and social real estate companies.
-Since October 2024, the company has been owned by private equity firms TPG Inc. and CDPQ, with Advent International continuing as a minority shareholder.
-Before, it was owned by the Aareal Bank, a German investment bank.
+Aareon is a provider of SaaS solutions for the property industry in Europe, headquartered in Mainz.

-The company operates in Germany, France, the United Kingdom, the Netherlands, Sweden, and Spain, employing over 2,500 people.
+The company operates in Germany, France, the United Kingdom, the Netherlands, Sweden, Spain and Turkey employing over 2,500 people.
 For the 2024 fiscal year, Aareon reported revenue of more than €450 million.
+Aareon is growing both organically and through acquisitions.

-Its core offering is a property management system designed for residential and commercial real estate companies.
+Aareon’s property management system comprises software solutions that enable residential and commercial real estate companies to manage and maintain their properties.

 History

 The company's origins trace back to the Deutsche Bau- und Bodenbank AG, founded in 1923.
 In 1957, the bank established a data processing center, which evolved into an IT service provider for the property industry.

 During the 1990s, the company expanded by acquiring solutions like WohnData (1992) and restructured, spinning off its IT services division.
 In 1999, it became DePfa IT Services AG, marking the beginning of its international expansion.

 In 2002, following the split of its parent company, the firm was renamed Aareon AG and became a wholly owned subsidiary of Aareal Bank.
 Throughout the 2000s, Aareon expanded its product portfolio through a cooperation with SAP AG and a division swap with Techem, which added the WODIS ERP system.
 By 2009, it had become the market leader in France through a merger of local subsidiaries.

 The 2010s were marked by significant international growth, including the acquisitions of companies in the Netherlands (2010), the UK (2012), and Scandinavia (2013).
 In 2015, the company launched its Aareon Smart World platform.

-In 2020, Advent International acquired a 30% stake in Aareon from Aareal Bank.
-The company accelerated its acquisition strategy, purchasing numerous companies across Europe, including CalCon and wohnungshelden in Germany, Fixflo in the UK, and Momentum Software Group in Sweden.
-In 2023, it launched its "Aareon Connect" partner program to integrate third-party solutions.
+In 2020, Aareon acquired the software and consulting company CalCon.
+In the same year, it launched the new generation of its Wodis Yuneo product.
+Aareon also acquired Arthur Online Ltd. in the United Kingdom.
+During 2020, Aareon's ownership structure also changed when Advent International acquired a 30% stake in Aareon AG from Aareal Bank AG.

+From January 2021, operation of the GES ERP system in Aareon’s data centre was discontinued.
+During 2021, Aareon completed further acquisitions, including the Munich-based proptech company wohnungshelden GmbH, the Bremen-based ERP provider GAP Group ("Gesellschaft für Anwenderprogramme und Organisationsberatung"), Fixflo (Tactile) and Tilt (RentPro and Curo Software) in the United Kingdom, and Twinq in the Netherlands.